qrichert/normalize-punctuation/README.md

 ### As a `pre-commit` hook (recommended)

-To run `healthcheck` as a `pre-commit` hook, add the following to your `.pre-commit-config.yaml` file:
+To run `normalize-punctuation` as a `pre-commit` hook, add the following to your `.pre-commit-config.yaml` file:

 ```yaml
 - repo: https://github.com/qrichert/normalize-punctuation